-The Joint Review Committee on Education in Radiologic Technology, 20 North Wacker Drive, Suite 2850, Chicago, IL 60606-3182, through its approval of the program in radiography at LCCC, has established a maximum number of students selected each year for the program based on limited hospital facilities.
+The Joint Review Committee on Education in Radiologic Technology (JRCERT), 20 North Wacker Drive, Suite 2850, Chicago, IL 60606-3182 (www.jrcert.org), through its accreditation of the program in radiography at LCCC, has established a maximum number of students selected each year for the program based on clinical site availability.
 Most students are employed immediately upon graduation from the program.
 Bachelor's and master's degrees are also available in the field.
 The program begins a new class each fall.

-A student interested in applying for the radiography program may contact the radiography program director, clinical coordinator, or the Admissions Office for specific procedures, including placement tests, which must be completed in the early spring for admission to the program in the fall semester.
-Selection of new students will be completed by early April and is based on a student's grade point average, prerequisites completed, the date of receipt of application, and other criteria as noted on program application materials.
+A student interested in applying for the radiography program may contact the Radiography Program Director, Clinical Coordinator, or the Admissions Office for specific procedures, including placement tests, which must be completed in the early spring for admission to the program in the fall semester.
+Selection of new students will be completed by early April and is based on a student's grade point average, prerequisites completed, the date of receipt of application, and other criteria as noted in the program application materials.

 Drug Screening and Criminal Background Checks

 All allied health students are required to submit a pre-clinical urine drug screen according to the policy of the Allied Health Programs at LCCC.
-The drug screen is completed at the student's expense and must be paid for at the time of application.
+The drug screen is completed after a student's program acceptance and at the student's expense.

 At their discretion, clinical sites may also require a drug screening and/or a criminal background check prior to allowing students into the clinical setting.
 (If required, any associated fees will be the responsibility of the student.)
 In addition, LCCC and the clinical sites may require random drug testing and/or drug testing for reasonable cause.
 Generally, the urine drug test screens for alcoholic beverages, illegal drugs, or drugs that impair judgment while in the clinical agency.
 Testing positive on the screening or evidence of tampering with a specimen will disqualify a student from participation from clinical assignment.